Caninsulin®

 A.

 If you missed a full or partial dose, it is best to wait until the next insulin dose is required and then continue as normal.
 A brief period of high blood sugar (hyperglycaemia) due to too low an insulin dose is not as dangerous as the possibility of causing low blood sugar (hypoglycaemia) by giving too much insulin.
+If you have any concerns, always contact your vet.

 A.